Sushri0607/Unemployment-Analysis/README.md

     • Long-term unemployment identifying individuals who have been jobless for an extended period.
     • Deployed as a web application using Streamlit for a better user interface.
 # Data set
-    The dataset used for this analysis is available in the
-# Unemployment in India.csv [File].
+    The dataset used for this analysis is available in the Unemployment in India.csv File.
     It contains information about unemployment rates, employment, labor participation,and other relevant factors for different states and regions.
 # Code
 The Unemployment Project.ipynb file contains the Jupyter Notebook code used for data analysis and visualization.
 # Project Structure
   The project repository has the following structure:

     •Unemployment in India.csv
     •Unemployment Project.ipynb
     •README.md